Fodor's Expert Review Frederick Douglass National Historic Site

-Cedar Hill, the Anacostia home of abolitionist Frederick Douglass, was the first Black National Historic Site that Congress designated.
-Douglass, a former slave who escaped to freedom and delivered rousing abolitionist speeches at home and abroad, resided here from 1877 until his death in 1895.
-The house has a wonderful view of Washington across the Anacostia River and contains many of Douglass's personal belongings.
-The home has been meticulously restored to its original grandeur; you can view Douglass's hundreds of books displayed on his custom-built bookshelves, and Limoges china on the family dining table.
+Cedar Hill, the Anacostia home of abolitionist Frederick Douglass, was one of the first Black National Historic Sites that Congress designated.
+Douglass, a former slave born in 1818 who escaped to freedom and delivered rousing abolitionist speeches at home and abroad, resided here from 1877 until his death in 1895.
+The house, which has been meticulously restored and has a wonderful view of Washington across the Anacostia River, contains many of Douglass's belongings, including hundreds of books displayed on his custom-built bookshelves and Limoges china set on the family dining table.
 A short film on Douglass's life is shown at a nearby visitor center.
-Entry to the home requires participation in a 30-minute ranger-led tour, for which you must arrive 20 minutes in advance; reserve by phone or online.
+Entry to the home requires participation in a 30-minute ranger-led tour, for which you must arrive 30 minutes in advance; reserve by phone or online (www.recreation.gov).